wuelnerdotexe/nvim/README.md

 If you would like to continue using neovim in this way you can run `make install` which will create a symlink to your `~/.local/bin` directory which is expected to be part of your PATH if is not you should add it in your `.bashrc`, `.profile`, or `.zshrc` depending on your configuration
 The way the container is run the contents of the folders `~/.config/nvim` and `~/.local/share/nvim` are persisted in volumes of docker, running the build again will clean these.

-Once you are in the editor from the container you need to run the first time `:PackerSync` which will download all the plugins, Note some errors are expected will be clear in the future but does not prevent the execution of neovim and my configuration.
+Note some errors are expected will be clear in the future but does not prevent the execution of neovim and my configuration.

 ## Maintainer